Dollar drops to two week-low vs euro ahead of Fed outcome

 "Whether the Fed alters its language today, on October 28-29, or on November 16-17 matters less than my expectation that they will pivot before year-end.
 The best strategy is to hold a dollar-long portfolio and add if there is a dovish surprise."

 The dollar index, a measure of the greenback's value against six major currencies, was on track for its first weekly loss in 10 weeks.
-Since May, the index has gained nearly six percent, but on Tuesday, it dipped 0.2 percent at 84.071.
+Since May, the index has gained nearly six percent, but on Tuesday, it dipped 0.2 percent at 84.071 .DXY.

 "We're prepared for a sustainable bull market in the dollar, probably starting later in Q4," said Mark McCormick, currency strategist, at Credit Agricole in new York.
 "The goal here is to buy the dollar in dips."

-In late trading, the euro rose 0.2 percent to $1.2959, after hitting a peak of $1.2994, the highest since Sept 4.
+In late trading, the euro rose 0.2 percent to $1.2959 EUR=, after hitting a peak of $1.2994, the highest since Sept 4.
 Still the euro has remained confined in a $1.2859-$1.2980 range since the fading of a selloff sparked by a European Central Bank interest rate cut early this month.

 Sterling, meanwhile, gained ahead of Thursday's referendum on Scottish independence, but that was mainly due to the fact that the dollar was sold off broadly.
 [GBP/]